cjkook/cjko-emporium/README.md

 # cjko-emporium
 an e-commerce site to host various items I, personally, have for sale.

-# Technologies, Techniques, & Concepts:
+# Technologies, Techniques, & Concepts
 - Authorization
 - Firebase
 - React